MATH 314 Homework 04

 where the variable rng should be re-used within this class.

-As was requested last class, the theory for this algorithm is explained (in my opinion) well on this blog post.
+If you are interested, the theory for this algorithm is explained (in my opinion) well on this blog post.